volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 *The first and most important principle is called "**KISS**" (Keep It Simple, Stupid).*

-It states that most systems work best if they are kept simple rather than made complicated, so simplicity should be a primary objective and any unnecessary complexions should be avoided wherever possible.
+It states that most systems work best if they are kept simple rather than made complicated, so simplicity should be a primary objective and any unnecessary complexities should be avoided wherever possible.

 Usually, the problems we face in a programming world have much, much more than the only solution.